kalekundert/autoclasstoc/README.rst

   it easier for the user to grok the functionality provided by the class itself.

-``autoclasstoc`` provides a new Restructured Text directive that is all of these things.
+``sphinxclasstocr`` provides a new Restructured Text directive that is all of these things.
 It also works well with ``autodoc`` and ``autogen``, and should be easy to incorporate into any existing project.